sww1235/edc-mux-board/README.md

 devices.
 These might also simplify providing power to and from the devices through the power distribution box.

 Standardize the interface between mux board and interface.
-See Interface Specs Below for details.
+See **Interface Specs** below for details.

 Two different overall types of device: Headset and Device.